On the prowl? Tiger arrives at Masters, unsure of playing - NewsBreak

 On the prowl?
 Tiger arrives at Masters, unsure of playing

-AUGUSTA, Ga. — (AP) — A comeback unlike any other for Tiger Woods might start at the Masters.
+AUGUSTA, Ga. — A comeback unlike any other for Tiger Woods might start at the Masters.

 Just over 13 months since Woods damaged his right leg so badly he said doctors considered amputation, Woods arrived at Augusta National on Sunday afternoon and warmed up on a range where there were more photographers than players.